Skip to main content

 • Fluconazole is an antifungal medication that can be taken by mouth.

-• It can be used to treat vaginal yeast infections, but also different types of yeast infections like oral yeast infections (thrush), esophageal yeast infections, and yeast infections in the bladder or blood.
+• It can be used to treat vaginal yeast infections, as well as various other types of yeast infections, including oral yeast infections (thrush), esophageal yeast infections, and yeast infections in the bladder or bloodstream.

-• Fluconazole works effectively and quickly for vaginal yeast infections, often only requiring one dose.
+• Fluconazole is effective and works quickly for vaginal yeast infections, often requiring only one dose.

 Fluconazole, sometimes sold under the brand name Diflucan, is an oral prescription antifungal medication used to treat yeast infections caused by a type of fungus called Candida.
 Fluconazole is approved by the Food and Drug Administration (FDA) to treat vulvovaginal candidiasis (vaginal yeast infections), oral and esophageal candidiasis, systemic candidiasis, urinary tract infections, and peritonitis.